Skip to main content

 2 mentions Positive Neutral Negative

-The humor in the game is noted as funny and engaging, contributing to a fair and flavorful experience.
-Players appreciate the lighthearted elements that enhance the overall enjoyment.
+The humor in the game is described as funny and engaging, contributing to a fair and enjoyable experience, with a rich flavor that enhances the overall atmosphere.

 • “Funny and engaging.”